csyangbinbin/mht-2/README.md

          mkdir doc
          doxygen DoxyFile

-The output should be some .html files and a .tex files.
-The API can now be view comfortably without having to sift through all the code, which would be awfully boring.
+The output should be some **.html** files and **.tex** files, found in their respective subfolders.
+The API can now be viewed comfortably without having to sift through all the (terrible) code, which would be boring.

 ## Who do I talk to? ##